-Your debt to income ratio is a tool lenders use to determine how much money is available for a monthly mortgage payment after all your other recurring debt obligations have been met.
+The ratio of debt to income is a tool lenders use to determine how much money can be used for your monthly mortgage payment after you have met your other monthly debt payments.

-For the most part, conventional mortgage loans require a qualifying ratio of 28/36.
+Most underwriting for conventional loans requires a qualifying ratio of 28/36.
 FHA loans are a little less strict, requiring a 29/41 ratio.

-The second number in the ratio is what percent of your gross income every month that should be applied to housing costs and recurring debt.
-Recurring debt includes vehicle payments, child support and monthly credit card payments.
+The second number is what percent of your gross income every month which can be spent on housing expenses and recurring debt.
+Recurring debt includes things like car loans, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers on your own income and expenses, use this Mortgage Loan Pre-Qualifying Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, we offer a Mortgage Qualification Calculator.

-Remember these are just guidelines.
-We'd be thrilled to go over pre-qualification to help you determine how much you can afford.
+Don't forget these ratios are only guidelines.
+We will be happy to help you pre-qualify to determine how much you can afford.

 Northeast Bancorp of America, Inc. can answer questions about these ratios and many others.
 Give us a call: (440) 234-9660.